Riley-Py/UWaterloo-Work/SCI 238/Summary Notes/Chapter 2/Notes.md

 - *Latitude* - measures north-south position on Earth
 - *Longitude* - measures east-west position
 - *Prime meridian* - longitude is 0 $\degree$ in Greenwich, England
-- Tilt of Earth's axis causes
+- Tilt of Earth's axis causes sunlight to fall differently on Earth at different times of year
+	- At different times of year, the sun will hit the hemispheres at differnet